 Safeguarding and promoting the welfare of children is everyone's responsibility.
-Everyone in our School who comes into contact with children and their families have a role to play in safeguarding children.
-All staff in our School consider, at all times, what is in the best interests of children.
+Everyone in our school who comes into contact with children and their families have a role to play in safeguarding children.
+All staff in our school consider, at all times, what is in the best interests of children.

-All staff within our school re particularly important as they are in a position to identify concerns early and provide help to children to prevent concerns from escalating.
+All staff within our school are particularly important as they are in a position to identify concerns early and provide help to children to prevent concerns from escalating.

-All staff contribute to providing a safe environment in which children can learn by FOLLOWING A BRAOAD AND BALANCED CURRICULUM WHICH IS DIVERSE AND INCLUSIVE
+All staff contribute to providing a safe environment in which children can learn